v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     -   Contact type: select **Mail contact** from the drop-down menu  <br/>

-        ‎**Note:** This option enables external people from outside your organization to be added to your Exchange Online distribution lists. <br/>
+        ‎**Note:** This option enables external people from outside your organization to be added to your Exchange Online distribution lists.
+This is what you will do in this step - add Hai Chu from Fabrikam as a mail contact.<br/>

     -   First name: **Hai**